 Information received from the council in June 2023 indicated revised widths of collector road 3 (27 metres wide; 14,721 square metres), local road 1 (17 metres wide; 10,560 square metres) and local road 2 (17 metres wide; 11,856 square metres).
 The latest information has resulted in some inconsistencies in the CP between the width, land area and cost of these items we have received include conflicting information.
-We seek clarification from the council on the final specifications of Collector Road 3, Local Road 1 and Local Road 2.
+In the Draft Report we sought clarification from the council on the final specifications of Collector Road 3, Local Road 1 and Local Road 2.
+The council provided supporting information to demonstrate nexus for these items.
+The council noted that the inconsistency with the GHD report resulted from the final road lengths and widths being decided in consultation with DPE during rezoning of the area and creation of the Development Control Plan (DCP).
+The council provided an extract from the DCP, which aligns with the numbers included in the works schedule.
+We consider this meets the nexus requirement for the collector and local road widths.